La Isla Bonita (album)

-La Isla Bonita is the twelfth studio album by American rock band Deerhoof.
+La Isla Bonita is the thirteenth studio album by American experimental rock band Deerhoof.
 Produced by former music journalist and Mr. Dream drummer Nick Sylvester, it was released on November 4, 2014 through Polyvinyl Record Co.

 The track "Exit Only" was released as the first single off the album on August 20, 2014.
 On September 10, 2014, Deerhoof shared the second track "Paradise Girls".
 The band embarked on a tour in support of the album in November 2014.